JelleZijlstra/taxonomy/docs/name.md

 Tags include the following:

 - _PreoccupiedBy_: The name is preoccupied by another name.
+For species-group names, generally _PrimaryHomonymOf_ or _SecondaryHomonymOf_ should be used instead.
+- _PrimaryHomonymOf_: The name is a species-group name that has previously been used for a different name that was originally placed in the same genus.
+- _SecondaryHomonymOf_: The name is a species-group name that has previously been used for a different name that is currently placed in the same genus.
+- _NotPreoccupiedBy_: Indicates that a name is _not_ preoccupied by another similar name, though it is similar enough that confusion is possible.
 - _UnjustifiedEmendationOf_: The name is an unjustified emendation of another name.
 - _IncorrectSubsequentSpellingOf_: The name is an incorrect subsequent spelling of another name.